jrutheiser/Codeigniter-Iron.io/README.md

 ### Configure

-Edit config/iron.php and fill it in with your iron.io Token and Project ID
+Edit config/iron_io.php and fill it in with your Iron.io credentials.

 --